 In theory, carbon offsets facilitate low-cost emissions reductions.
 In practice, they’ve done anything but.

-Carbon “offsets,” a feature of most cap-and-trade systems, build on the sensible premise that emissions should be reduced wherever that can be done at the lowest cost.
-Offsets give CO2 emitters facing carbon caps a cost-minimizing choice: they can reduce their own (domestic) emissions through the usual means: investing in or incentivizing energy efficiency and use of lower-carbon fuels; or they can buy carbon offsets that pay for actions elsewhere — typically in less-developed countries — that reduce or avoid emissions, achieving the same net reduction.
+Carbon “offsets,” a feature of most cap-and-trade systems, build on the uncontroversial idea of minimizing the cost to reduce emissions of carbon dioxide and other greenhouse gases.
+Offsets give CO2 emitters facing carbon caps a cost-minimizing choice: they can reduce their own (domestic) emissions through the usual means: investing in or incentivizing energy efficiency and use of lower-carbon fuels; or they can buy carbon offsets that pay for actions elsewhere — typically in less-developed countries — that reduce or avoid emissions, supposedly achieving the same net reduction.

 Ideally, carbon offsets finance low-carbon energy projects (e.g., wind farms and solar arrays) or projects to reduce emissions from deforestation.
 Reflecting this duality, the United Nations Environment Programme administers two offset programs: the “Clean Development Mechanism” (CDM) and the “Reducing Emissions from Deforestation and Forest Degradation” (REDD) program.